 MRT (Mass Rapid Transport)

-An efficient subway system in Taipei takes commuters all over the city, with trains running from 6am to midnight.
+MRT (Mass Rapid Transport), Taipei's efficient subway system, takes commuters all over the city, with trains running from 6am to midnight.
 All stations and trains have English signs.
 Stops are announced in four languages, including English.
 Even those who don't speak Mandarin can find their way around easily.
 Stations have ticket booths, vending machines and a smart card system for frequent travellers.

-During peak hours, which are generally from 7.30 to 9am and 5 to 7pm on weekdays, the MRT can get quite crowded.
+During peak hours, which are generally from 7.30am to 9am on weekends, and 5am to 7pm on weekdays, the MRT can get quite crowded.
 The average waiting time for trains is about two to four minutes during peak hours and up to seven minutes during off-peak hours.
 Unlike some other Asian cities, Taipei's MRT does not have women-only cars.

 Buses